Quantum Measurements of Scattered Particles: Logarithmic moment generating function

 A proof is obtained from a straightforward estimate of the resolvent $(R_\lambda(\alpha)-z)^{-1}$ using the Neumann series and the fact that $\|(R_0(\alpha)-z)^{-1}\| = [{\rm dist}(z,{\rm spec}R_0(\alpha))]^{-1}$ since $R_0(\alpha)$ is normal.
 Due to \fer{007}, the motion of eigenvalues of $R_\lambda(\alpha)$ under variation of $\lambda$ is estimated for $|\lambda|<\lambda_1$, uniformly in $\alpha\in\mathbb C$, $|{\rm Im}\alpha|<\alpha_0$, see \cite{K} Section II \S 3.

-{\bf Acknowledgements.\ } We are grateful to Shannon Starr for pointing out to us the fourth moment method that we use in the proof of step 2 of Theorem \ref{proofthm2}.
-We have profitted from insightful discussions about this project with Walid Abou Salem, Laurent Bruneau, Alain Joye, Bruno Nachtergaele, Yoshiko Ogata, Shannon Starr.
-We also thank a referee for carefully reading our work and giving numerous helpful suggestions.
-In particular, we thank the referee for pointing out references \cite{AGS,BBB}.
+{\bf Acknowledgments.} We are grateful to Shannon Starr for pointing out to us the fourth moment method that we use in the proof of step 2 of Theorem \ref{proofthm2}.
+Our thanks also go to Laurent Bruneau and Alain Joye for many enlightening discussions.
+This research has been supported by an NSERC Discovery Grant (Natural Sciences and Engineering Research Council of Canada).